 - 1) A pre-application meeting is held between the developer and the City. - 2) A Tax Incremental Financing Application is submitted by the developer to the City.
-An initial nonrefundable fee of \$10,000 or 1% of TIF assistance requested, whichever is greater, with a maximum amount of \$25,000, shall accompany the application.
+Application for financial assistance shall include a cover letter and shall be made on the forms provided by the City and include all of the information requested on the form.
+An initial nonrefundable fee of \$10,000 or 1% of TIF assistance requested, whichever is greater, 00, shall accompany any financial assistance requestthe application.
 This fee shall be used to partially cover the City's legal, professional, administrative, and planning costs.
+Costs exceeding \$2,000.00 to hire outside consultants by the determination of financial need and the project's return or investment (ROI) shall be paid for by the applicant and will not be considered part of the fee.
 If an additional amount of money is required to reimburse the City of its reasonable costs, the applicant shall be responsible for those costs.
 If the application is made and the project does not move forward, the application fee, minus documented City expenditures for the project, will be refunded to the applicant.
 The applicant shall, at a minimum, provide the following information: